Welcome

 News

 Friday 17 February 2023 at 15.45 uur, Professor Dirk Maes will give his inaugural lecture: 'Insectenbescherming van landschappen tot genen (en terug)' (in Dutch).
 His professorship is facilitated by the Uyttenboogaart-Eliasen Stichting.
-Please register for the event as soon as possible through https://www.ru.nl/maes
+Please register for the event through https://www.ru.nl/maes

 The Faculty of Science of the Radboud University has awarded its senior lecturer award to Juriaan Metz for his long-standing effort in developing and teaching excellent courses in animal physiology.